 Winter, Spring, Summer, or Fall…all you have to do is call!

 There is a time and place for going with the lowest price, but when it comes to foundation repair, you get what you pay for.
-If the only selling point a company has is that they have the lowest prices, they are in it to be a quick buck and won’t be around long enough to be held responsible for shoddy work.
+If the only selling point a company has is that they have the lowest prices, they are in it to make a quick buck and won’t be around long enough to be held responsible for shoddy work.
 If their low price is the only thing they can promote, they probably don’t have anything else to fall back on.
 Cheap foundation repair usually means cheap results.

 Most “cheapest contractor in town” businesses use non-reinforced concrete pressed piles.
 While these type of piles may be suitable in other parts of the country, in Arkansas we have clay soil and you have to go much deeper than these piles can go.
 Airlift Concrete Experts uses steel and helical piers to provide the stability and security that your home or business needs.
 We may not be the cheapest, but we have the best quality equipment and expertise at a competitive price.